Do you have a website?

 Unless you have been living on an online with no access to the outside world, you have heard about big businesses being hacked.

-Recently there have been reports of the Marriott, Equifax and others being hacked.
+Recently there have been reports of the Marriott, Equifax, and others being hacked.

 If you haven’t had attempts to hack your website, you are lucky…

-Your site doesn’t have to be a big money making business or,
+Your site doesn’t have to be a big money-making business or,

 even a popular blog with lots of visitors.

-There are new people learning the hacking ropes…
+New people are learning the hacking ropes…

 hunting for places to test their talents, impress their hacker friends or worse.